 We have changed it in the manuscript.
 2. A reviewer has picked up that Figure 3 is still not clear the units for speed are cut.

-3. Your conclusions are still not focused and written in good grammar.
+We have corrected this mistake.
+We are sorry for this mis 3.
+Your conclusions are still not focused and written in good grammar.
 Pease make them into bullet points and clearly include contributions to science.
 An example of incorrect grammar is in the last sentence of the conclusions.
 Another example is how you are using “there is a retention of the maximum load”.
 This needs to be corrected.

+We thank you for your considered remark.
+The main rationale for our study is that prototyping in one of the major uses 3D printing.
+As practitioner, we argue that the ‘draft mode’ from the standard configurations of 3D printers needs to be fully understand in terms of mechanical properties, including the use of recycled materials.
+Therefore, in our proposition there is two major elements to highlight.
+First, the methodological approach that we propose in three phases (Screening, Focusing and Anysotropic) make a first experimental roadmap to better understand the influence of printer parameters in mechanical response.
+This methodology is based on the literature of experimental design.
+We carefully describe the steps with the purpose to be reproductible, and we hope that other authors make full avantage to study other materials and parameters and improve the general understanding of prototyping.
+Under the principle that science needs to be reproducible, we expect we contribute to the community proposing this approach as initial roadmap.

+The second element concerns the purpose to focalise on recycled and virgin materials.
+We are aware that this approach is based on fractional design and eventually a full experimental approach is needed.
+However, we decided to do in that way with the purpose to explore a brad design space (Four parameters with two levels) towards a more precise experimental test with only two parameters in consideration.
+Certainly our methodological proposition is open to be tested with other variables considers as response (flexion resistance, compression, impact, etc), and consider other testing parameters.
+But, at the end, we expect that this contribution helps to democratize the use of recycling assets in the 3D printing production chain.

-We have changed the conclusions and presented them with bullet points.
+Considering these elements, we have changed the conclusions and presented them with bullet points to better explain to the reader the contributions and limitations that our proposition have.

 4. Please do not use region A and B in conclusions.
 Conclusions should be able to stand along and capture the generic findings.

-We removed the references to these two regions A and B, and wrote a bullet point easy to be understood.
+We have restructured our conclusion in a more comprehensive way to explain the overall methodological approach.
+This, we removed the references to these two regions A and B, and wrote a bullet point easy to be understood.

 5. Please get the paper proof read by an English expert.